KindPolitics/Guidelines/README.md

 # IV.
 Rhetoric

-Because rhetoric most-often relies on oversimplifying complex issues and promising easy solutions which can never work, this is a place for nuanced discussion.
+This is a place for nuanced discussion, because rhetoric most-often relies on oversimplifying complex issues and promising easy solutions which can never work.

 Breaking down topics and critically evaluating them is encouraged.